motorcycle 101 guides

 You also have to be mindful of the rules of the road in Montana.
 Besides standard traffic laws, there are extra precautions you need to take that are specific to handling a motorcycle.
 While riding a motorcycle can be more thrilling than driving a car, it can also potentially be more dangerous.

-According to Montana Code Annotated § 61-6-103, you must always carry documentation of your Montana motorcycle insurance whenever you are operating a motorcycle on the roads or highways.
+According to Montana Code Annotated § 61-6-103, you must always carry physical copies of your Montana motorcycle insurance on your person or motorcycle when traveling.
 You are required to show proof of ownership to local law enforcement when asked to confirm that you are financially liable in case of an accident.

-To ensure you meet the standards for liability insurance coverage in Montana, your motorcycle insurance plan must be able to pay the minimum costs for the following accident-related fees:
+To ensure you meet the standards for liability insurance coverage in Montana, your motorcycle insurance plan has to include these essential prices that commonly occur due to accidents:

 • $25,000 for any bodily injury or death of one person per accident